games647/mcMMOAction/README.md

 ## Features

 * Lightweight
+* Sound when receiving a notification
 * Support many mcMMO messages
 * Supports localized messages
+* Ignore the messages you don't want to see in the action bar
 * Good performance - Messages are loaded only once in a fast collection

 ## Supported messages